 - Fire Extinguisher

 Paint cans are not accepted at the CDA.

 - If you have a large amount of paint, it is considered hazardous waste and we will only accept this item at one of the Mobile Collection days (see below).

 - If there is a small amount of latex paint left, open the paint lid and let the latex paint dry.
 Dried latex paint is not considered a hazardous waste and can be disposed with regular trash.

 - Small amounts of latex paint can also be mixed with kitty litter and allowed to dry with the lid off.

 - Empty paint cans should have the lid removed and can be disposed of with ordinary trash.

-Sumter County does not accept hazardous waste at the CDA but does provide Mobile Collections events where citizens can drop-off hazardous waste or household electronics.
-This event is held two times a year in Spring and Fall at Lake Okahumpka Park (6085 E. SR 44, Wildwood, FL, 34785).
-To see the next mobile collection date and eligible items for disposal, see the event flyer, by clicking here
+Sumter County does not accept hazardous waste at the CDA but does provide Mobile Collections events where citizens can drop-off hazardous waste or household electronics Upcoming mobile collection dates include November 5, 2022 and January 28, 2023.
+Click here for more drop-off information.

 Customer Satisfaction Survey